 With the demise of the Nigerian National Shipping Line (NNSL), it has been a sore point in Nigeria’s maritime history that she does not have an ocean going vessel on her fleet.

 This seeming jinx was broken recently when an indigenous company, Ocean Marine Tankers Limited acquired to oceangoing tankers MT Abiola and MT Igbinosa of 45, 000 metric tonnes each, which are set to commence the lifting of crude oil.

-Director General of the Nigerian Maritime Administration and Safety Agency (NIMASA) Mr. Patrick Akpobolokemi in reaction to this breakthrough had assured all indigenous operators that the agency is fully committed to protecting their rights and interests especially in terms of enforcement of the Coastal and Inland Shipping (Cabotage) Act 2003, which gives indigenous shipping firms exclusive right to lift petroleum within the coastal and inland region Federal Government has also taken steps to perfect the nation’s cargo clearing process.
+Director General of the Nigerian Maritime Administration and Safety Agency (NIMASA) Mr. Patrick Akpobolokemi in reaction to this breakthrough had assured all indigenous operators that the agency is fully committed to protecting their rights and interests especially in terms of enforcement of the Coastal and Inland Shipping (Cabotage) Act 2003, which gives indigenous shipping firms and ltl shipping exclusive right to lift petroleum within the coastal and inland region Federal Government has also taken steps to perfect the nation’s cargo clearing process.
 This follows the extension of the seven-year Destination Inspection contract for two consecutive times.

 The Build, Own, Operate and Transfer (BOOT) contract was signed in January 2006 and ought to have ended December 31, 2012.
 The Federal Ministry of Finance, which signed the contract, had disclosed that it was designed to enable the Nigeria Customs Service to perfect its operations to forestall possible hitches after takeoff.